 How to get your first 500 blog visitors.
 As a beginner blogger you know how it feels when you publish a great post but no one visits let alone shares it.

-Create thrilling content Regularly produce valuable content that your target audience wants.
+Attracting large visitor numbers is what every blogger wants.
+A blogger friend of mine told me that his wish is to have 500 unique readers per day within the next six months.
+This is a very ambitious goal that is not easy to reach as most sites will never attract this large audience.
 How to Blog: Blogging Tips for Beginners.
 How to Craft a Blog Post – 10 Crucial Points to Pause.
 4 Post Headlines that are Guaranteed to Get Readers Excited.
 How to Write Irresistible Blog Intros.
 7 Powerful Ways to End Your Next Blog Post.
 How to Install Google Analytics in WordPress.

 What's the point of all this easy-to-use publishing technology if you don't publish stuff, right?
 Well, I recently created a new blog, MyLabIsOnFire.com and wanted to find a quick checklist of all the blog and rss search engines so I could submit the site and reap the tons of free traffic which would inevitably result.
 Unfortunately, I couldn't find a really comprehensive source.

-The best I found was this page which a) I found somewhat confusing; and b) did not address the ability to submit your blog to the engines.
-Update: It's really not that confusing.
-Thus, the Big List of Blog Search Engines.
-Following are all the blog search engines, directories, and web-based RSS aggregators I could find, along with brief instructions on getting your site listed.
+NEW!
+NEW!
+NEW!
+Updates: Hi.
 Introduction to Blogging.
 Introduction to Blogging Languages: English • Español • Nederlands • 日本語 • 한국어 • ไทย • 中文(简体) • 中文(繁體) • (Add your language) What is a "blog"?

 "Blog" is an abbreviated version of "weblog," which is a term used to describe web sites that maintain an ongoing chronicle of information.
 A blog features diary-type commentary and links to articles on other Web sites, usually presented as a list of entries in reverse chronological order.
 Blogs range from the personal to the political, and can focus on one narrow subject or a whole range of subjects.
 Many blogs focus on a particular topic, such as web design, home staging, sports, or mobile technology.
-Generally speaking (although there are exceptions), blogs tend to have a few things in common: 10 Essential First Steps When Starting A Wordpress Blog.
+Generally speaking (although there are exceptions), blogs tend to have a few things in common: diagram A main content area with articles listed chronologically, newest on top.
+Some blogs may have additional features beyond these.

+10 Essential First Steps When Starting A Wordpress Blog.
 Having created quite a few blogs, I’d like to think that I have a good system down for those essential first steps, and I hope it can be of use to you too.

 By following these you’ll get a good head start in the world of blogging and hopefully an influx of traffic to give you the motivation to carry on.
 If you’ve already started, think of this as a checklist as I’m sure there’s a few you haven’t done yet.
 1. Good Quality Content Is Always The Best Tactic I can’t tell you how sick I am of hearing people announce their blog when it has less than 5 posts on it and/or consists of nothing more than YouTube videos and re-posted pictures with a one-sentence commentary.

 Make sure you have, at the very least, 10 quality posts, but aim for around 30 ideally.
 Keep your articles focused, grammatically correct and spell checked.
 2. Spend a whole $10 on a unique, short as you can, relevant domain name – even if you’re hosting your blog on a free WordPress.com or Blogger account.
 3. 4.
 5.